RodionGork/stm32f030-adc-uart/README.md

 - pin 4  (RESET) to GND, temporarily
 - pin 8  (USART1_TX) to RX of the FTDI-cable
 - pin 9  (USART1_RX) to TX of the FTDI-cable
+- pin 6  (PA0) to LED
+- pin 11 (PA5) to plus of LM335 (as ADC input)

+LM335 has its minus on GND and its plus tied with 330 Ohm resistor to VDD (+3.3).
+External ceramic 1uF capacitor between VDD and GND seems to significantly improve ADC values stability.